KubaTaba1uga/c_lists/README.md

 ## Building

-Main tool used for building here is Meson.
+Main tool used for building here is Meson. <br>
-However each list is composed of one src file and one header file, this should make the lib easy to compile with any other tool.
+However each list is composed of one src file and one header file, which should make the lib easy to compile with any other tool.

 There are three building options available: